You will never reach your destination if you stop and throw stones at every dog that barks.

 – Winston S. Churchill

-Once I start my timer, I’ll then work on one task, just one, for those fifty minutes, stopping for a ten minute break at the end.
-I’ll try not to check my email, as email seems to draw me in for far longer than ten minutes.
+Once I start my timer, I’ll then work on one task for those fifty minutes, stopping for a ten-minute break at the end.
+During my break time, I try not to check my email, as email seems to draw me in for far longer than ten minutes.
 (In fact, I’m working at trying to check email just two or three times a day.)
 When the break is over, I start another fifty minutes.
 I repeat this cycle as many times as I can, especially during my most productive time of the day

 Years ago, the concept of multitasking was all the rage, and the “ability” to multitask was seen as a positive skill.
 Thankfully, that’s changing, because multitasking is really an effective way to amplify distractions.
 In A Factory of One, Daniel Markovitz describes how multitasking also increases the likelihood of errors and poor quality.
 One of the key Lean concepts is one-piece flow, i.e., working on one part at a time.
 The same applies to personal productivity.
 Focus on just one task at a time instead of many, andyou will significantly raise your productivity.